Regional Transportation & Agency Governance

 The Great Redwood Trail Agency.

 Establishes the Great Redwood Trail Agency as a state subdivision to manage rail services and trails in California's north coast.
-Requires annual budgets, regular audits, and competitive bidding for contracts exceeding specified thresholds.
-Exempts the agency from local building and zoning ordinances except for projects on non-agency owned property.
-Authorizes contracts with law enforcement to enforce agency rules and regulations on trails and facilities.
+Requires annual budgets, regular audits, and competitive bidding for projects exceeding cost thresholds.
+Exempts the agency from local building and zoning laws except for projects on non-agency owned property.
+Authorizes contracts with law enforcement agencies to enforce trail rules and regulations.

 The Great Redwood Trail Agency.